-The moment you’ve decided to dye your hair platinum blonde, you should give your hair a break from styling treatments that can cause permanent damage to your hair–you don’t want to cause a ton of damage on your locks in such a short span of time.
-That means no coloring, no perming, no rebonding, Nothing!
+Going platinum blonde soon?
+You should first give your hair a break from styling treatments that can cause permanent damage to your hair.
+That means no coloring, no perming, no rebonding, nothing!
 If your hair is already colored, try to grow out as much of your existing dye job as possible to achieve an even platinum blonde shade.

 2. Don’t wash your hair!